In case of a life threatening emergency call 911 or the Access Crisis Line at (888) 724-7240 or text "courage" to the Crisis Text Line at 741741.

 In a safe space, couples express emotions, as well as practice new behaviors and strategies that potentially improve relationships and resolve specific issues.
 Only one partner needs to be an enrolled student.

-Group topics change every year and determined by student body needs.
-Groups meet on a regular basis to discuss common issues in their lives, offer each other support and/or learn new skills under the supervision of mental health counselors.
-For current groups click here.
+Topics change every year and determined by student body needs.
+Participants meet on a regular basis to discuss common issues in their lives, offer each other support and/or learn new skills under the supervision of mental health counselors.
+For current offerings click here.

 In the event you or someone you know is experiencing acute mental health crisis, we make every effort to provide support.
 Our crisis policy states all appointments may be shortened or rescheduled in the event of a presenting crisis or emergency.
 Visit our office in A-180 or call (619) 388-3055.